patrickhammond/Presentation-AndroidGradle/README.md

 ]
 .right-column[
 ## History
-- ### Jason Voegele maintained an Android Gradle plugin prior to Google's work
+- ### Jason Voegele maintained an Android Gradle plugin up to 2013
-- ### Android Gradle plugin work started in early 2013 with the intent to replace Ant and Eclipse
+- ### In 2013 Google started work on an Android Gradle plugin with the intent to replace Ant and Eclipse build tools
 - ### Finally left beta with Version 1.0 in Dec 2014
 ]
 .footnote[https://github.com/jvoegele/gradle-android-plugin]